headchem/StoryGhostPlotter/README.md

 	Enlightenment
 	Epiphany
 	Thrilled
-	Pleased (with oneself, not the same as pleasure) Satisfied
+	Pleased (Chuffed, with oneself, not the same as pleasure) Satisfied
 2. Love
 	L5. compassion
 	B8. craving